zorin-e/nodejs-typescript-pg-api-starter/README.md

-# Boilerplate for developing API on nodejs and pg with typescript, linter and jest
+# Boilerplate for developing API on nodejs, ts and pg

+## Lint, prettier and jest included

+## Let's started

 ### Install dependencies
 ```